nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ### Section changes

 After all of these course changes, updating the section scraping was pretty easy.
 Since sections are concrete offerings of a course, it made sense to add a `term` column.
-The `section_id`, the id that's given to the section by the registrar is unique only for a term, so the uniqueness constraint on `sections` had to be updated.
+The `section_id` is the id given to the section by the Registrar.
+That id is unique only for a term, so the uniqueness constraint on `sections` had to be updated.

 ```sql
 ALTER TABLE sections DROP CONSTRAINT sections_section_id_key;